Mehayoo/user-hub/README.md

 -   **Adaptable Codebase**: Demonstrates best practices in web development, with a focus on adaptability, scalability, and maintainability.

 > [!IMPORTANT]
+>

-## Intellectual Property
+> ## Intellectual Property
+>

-This app is my intellectual property, **_Mihaiu Sorin-Ionut_** and serves as a demonstration of my professional skills, adaptability, and commitment to delivering high-quality software solutions.
+> This app is my intellectual property, **_Mihaiu Sorin-Ionut_**, and serves as a demonstration of my professional skills, adaptability, and commitment to delivering high-quality software solutions.
 It showcases modern web development practices, emphasizing type safety, user experience, and robust architecture.